 Tips, Photos and Videos for Beginners

-Mentally, intense side stretch pose is a surrendering posture that relaxes the mind as it engages the muscles.
+Mentally, this intense yoga pose is a surrendering posture that relaxes the mind as it engages the muscles.
 Therapeutically, the pose’s abdominal compression massages the abdominal organs for improved circulation and healthier digestion.

 Do not attempt intense side stretch pose if you: